Reports / Plans

 Click here to access a copy of the Plan.

-The Town of Rocky Hill was also a recipient of this year’s Regional Sustainability Award for the Town’s partnership with SolarCity for a Ground-Mounted Solar Photovoltaic Generation System.
+The Town of Rocky Hill received CRCOG’s 2016 Regional Sustainability Award for the Town’s partnership with SolarCity for a Ground-Mounted Solar Photovoltaic Generation System.
 The 3.9 MW solar energy farm will consist of approximately 13,000 ground mounted solar panels.
 This green redevelopment effort will turn a vacant parcel of land with highly restrictive development potential into a municipal asset—one that will reduce municipal energy consumption and related costs significantly and will produce over 90,000,000 kWk of clean, renewable energy over its renewable 20 year contract period.
 In addition to using the most recent cutting-edge solar technology, Virtual Net Metering and the Zero Emissions Renewable Energy Credit program, the project showcased the importance of initiative, perseverance and collaboration to successfully overcome an extensive array of obstacles and challenges.

 With a master contract in place between the Central Connecticut Solid Waste Authority (CCSWA) and Bay State Textiles, nine CCSWA communities (Bloomfield, Bolton, Canton, Cromwell, East Granby, Enfield, Glastonbury, Manchester and Simsbury) have signed on to participate in a textile collection program.
 Acceptable items for recycling include: footwear (shoes, boots, sneakers, flip flops); clothing (tops, pants, undergarments, pajamas, coats); accessories (hats, gloves, scarves, pocketbooks, tote bags, belts, ties); linens (sheets, blankets, comforters, dish towels, table linens, throw rugs, draperies, placemats); and stuffed animals.
 Collection boxes and trailers are typically located at transfer stations and bulky waste facilities, but can also be set up at schools, fire stations and other municipal locations.
 Participating towns are paid $100 per ton of textiles recycled, and will enjoy the added benefits of saving on disposal tipping fees and reducing their environmental impact by recovering more textiles (up to 95% can be reused or repurposed).